 Hyundai Ioniq 5 EV Warranty

-Hyundai provides a good warranty with the Ioniq 5, giving you peace of mind and great customer experience.
-The car is covered by a 5-year 100,000-kilometer limited warranty and 8-years 160,000-kilometers battery components warranty.
+Hyundai provides a good warranty with the Ioniq 5, giving you peace of mind and a great customer experience.
+A 5-year 100,000-kilometer limited warranty covers the car, and an 8-years 160,000-kilometers battery components warranty.

 Hyundai is not new to electric vehicles; they’ve been offering the Ioniq EV (which also has a hybrid and plug-in hybrid version) and the Kona EV.
-However, the Ioniq 5 is their first fully dedicated EV based on the E-GPM platform which is shared with Kia and Genesis.
+However, the Ioniq 5 is their first fully dedicated EV based on the E-GPM platform shared with Kia and Genesis.
 I think Hyundai has done an incredible job with the Ioniq 5 with its range, power, features, and looks.
-There are a few things that can be improved, like a rear wiper, but overall, I was extremely impressed with the Ioniq 5 EV.
+A few things can be improved, like a rear wiper, but overall, I was extremely impressed with the Ioniq 5 EV.

 If you’re in the market for a mid-size CUV, the Ioniq 5 definitely should be at the top of your shopping list.
 The Ioniq 5’s current direct competitors include the Tesla Model Y (it’s much pricier and doesn’t qualify for the Canadian EV incentives), the Ford Mustang Mach-E, the Volkswagen ID.4, and the Kia EV6.
-There are other vehicles in the midsize CUV segment scheduled to hit the market in the near future, but for now these are the options in this segment.
+There are other vehicles in the midsize CUV segment scheduled to hit the market soon, but for now, these are the options in this segment.

-For more information on the Ioniq 5 and other Hyundai vehicles, head on over to their official website.
+For more information on the Ioniq 5 and other Hyundai vehicles, head to their official website.

 Ordering an Ioniq 5